The WORST episodes of Green Acres

 Season 6 - Episode 26 - Aired 4/27/1971

-Oliver is looking through his old Christmas Cards to find the return address of an ex-secretary of his who had moved to California.
-He wants to contract her because when his watch broke before, his secretary at the time found a repair shop that was able to fix it.
-The secretary, Carol now works for a Realtor who she ends up saving from being coned out of $10,000 from a con man that her former boss, Mr. Douglas had tried to indite back in New York.
-By episode end, Carol remembers the name of the watch repair shop on Madison Avenue.
+Oliver is looking through his old Christmas Cards to find the return address of an ex-secretary of his who has moved to California.
+He wants to contact her because when his watch broke before, his secretary found a repair shop that was able to fix it.
+The secretary, Carol, now works for a realtor who she ends up saving from being conned out of $10,000 from a con man that her former boss, Mr. Douglas had tried to indict back in New York.
+By episode's end, Carol successfully remembers the name of the watch repair shop on Madison Avenue.

 Directors: Richard L. Bare